 It was an enriching experience which gave her a unique perspective on Canada from a young age.
 Teresa was exposed to Tolkien's The Lord of the Rings in a book club in Yellowknife public school.
 It caught her imagination and started her on a lifetime of avid reading.
 She was greatly influenced by the dramatic battles between right and wrong in many fantasy books, and her artwork started to grow in the direction of surrealistic fantasy.

 As an early bloomer, Teresa started painting in oils at the age of eight and when she was on a holiday in Vancouver at thirteen, she spent the summer sitting with the portrait artists in Stanley Park in the heart of Vancouver, pestering them for portrait lessons.
+She even sold some portraits herself!
 Her Mom thought it was a great way to get her out of her hair for the summer!